IsaacScript/isaacscript/packages/eslint-plugin-isaacscript/docs/rules/require-variadic-function-argument.md

 ## Hard-Coded Exceptions

-This rule is hard-coded to not throw an error with `console.log`, since it is relatively common to use it with no arguments in order to print a newline.
+This rule is hard-coded to not throw an error with `console` methods (such as `console.log` or `console.error`), since:

+1. It is relatively common to use those with no arguments in order to print a newline.
+2. The TypeScript signatures for those functions are weird in that they have a rest parameter as the second parameter instead of the first one.

 ## JSDoc Exceptions